 Skills outcomes are acquired through enrollment in Advanced Clinical Practicum courses.
 Students are required to follow the sequence of courses in the Course Sequence document, including the pre-requisite courses as stipulated.
-Students must complete course work (with a grade of \underline{B} or better (or documentation of having achieved the ASHA certification standards in the course) in a disorder prior to doing a clinic in that disorder.
-For example, prior to doing a clinic in Dysphagia, the student must have completed SECD 667 Dysphagia with a grade of \underline{B} or better.
-In addition, the student must provide documented evidence of having met the relevant certification standards in the course - in this example, SECD 667.
-When students come for clinic advisement/placement they must bring with them a copy of their transcript showing grades for clinic-related courses as well as documentation and presentation of a current transcript.
+Students must complete course work (with a grade of $\underline{\mathbf{B}}$ or better and documentation of having achieved the ASHA certification standards in the course) in a disorder prior to doing a clinic in that disorder.
+For example, prior to doing a clinic in Dysphagia, the student must have completed SECD 667 Dysphagia with a grade of $\underline{\mathbf{B}}$ or better.
+In addition, the student must bring their Curriculum Map illustrating the courses which they have passed and standards attained.
+No clinic placements will be made unless the students has achieved the academic standards necessary for a practicum in the disordered area.